 The lamp will last indefinitely as long as the body or neck is not damaged.
 The question normally means "how long will the stone last?"
-Provided it is used exclusively with Ashleigh & Burwood's Lamp Fragrance, the instructions are followed and the Lamp is not misused, then each assembly will last for well over 300 uses or over 700 hours.
+Provided it is used exclusively with Ashleigh & Burwood's Lamp Fragrance, the instructions are followed and the Lamp is not misused, then each assembly will last for around 250 uses.
 We are still testing stones that have passed 300 uses and they are working at their optimum level.
-We will update this document when we finally get them to stop working!

 How big should the flame be when I start my Lamp?

 You should expect a flame of 3-4 inches (75-100mm) the first time you use your Lamp.
 The more you use the same stone, the smaller the initial flame will be but it will always produce a flame of at least 2-3 inches (50-75mm) to get the Stone up to working temperature.